kbatson/indapot/indapot/index.md

   content: At Indapot, we believe in giving back to promote gardening for kids.
 We
     will give 10% of our profits every year to Kids Gardening to help support their mission of expanding gardening programs in schools.
-Being a conscientious company iss part of our mission from the start.
+Being a conscientious company is part of our mission from the start.
   image: ''

 ---